 Most dev teams use IRC (internet relay chat) to chat with each other.
 IRC is a persistent group chat, which lets you join a shared room whether anyone is signed in or not.

 There’s bound to be an overload of snark and server talk.
 You don’t have to read all the chatter, but it’s important to stay in touch.

 Issue tracking system

-An issue tracking system (e.g., Pivotal Tracker, Jira) helps your team manage and prioritize tasks.
+A ticketing system (e.g., Pivotal Tracker, Jira) helps your team manage and prioritize tasks.
 Be familiar enough with your team’s tracking tool to find, make, assign, and close tasks.
 And don’t be offended if a major content request is logged as a bug.

 A testing environment lets you see the product during development.
 People have different names for testing environments, like staging, build, or QA.

-Get the latest version of the site or app from your team, so you can see everything before it goes live in production.
+Get the latest version of the site or app from your team so you can see everything before it goes live in production.
 You may need to ask for help installing the latest build on your mobile device or changing proxy settings in your browser.

 Learn the language